 This logo update shows how even small changes can make a big difference to a brand.
 American talk show host and journalist Charlie Rose is known for his dedication to the truth and balance.
 His PBS show, Charlie Rose, has been nationally syndicated since 1993… and his logo was stuck in the same time frame.
-The move to a simpler, black and white logo not only makes the show seem more modern, but better reflects his no-nonsense approach to reporting.
+The move to a simpler, black and white logo not only makes the show seem more modern but better reflects his no-nonsense approach to reporting.

 You’ve seen their logo everywhere for decades, but their new image will have you looking twice.
-Mastercard pulled off a bold redesign of their logo this year that both stayed true to prior branding in color and basic shape, but simplified the design in a way that aligns with current design trends.
-The shift in font and italicization along with the ditching of the shadow on the name updates the brand considerably and shows the importance of typography in logo design.
+Mastercard pulled off a bold redesign of their logo this year that both stayed true to prior branding in color and basic shape but simplified the design in a way that aligns with current design trends.
+The shift in font and italicization, along with the ditching of the shadow on the name, updates the brand considerably and shows the importance of typography in logo design.

-The Houston Ballet
+The Houston Ballet logo redesign

 These brands, of course, were not the only ones to evolve this year.
 They just did a tremendous job of getting it right.
-What were your favorites?

 Design Done Better